-Writing Discipline: Why Talent Isn't Enough to Be a Writer (And What You Need Instead)
+Writing Discipline: Why Talent Isn't Enough (And What You Need Instead)

 For those who don’t know, the Masters is a golf tournament featuring the game’s best players.
 At twelve, I decided that I was going to win someday.
 To fulfill that promise, I played competitive golf on my high school team and in summer tournaments.
 And for a while, I was good.

 But I wasn’t getting better.
-In fact, as the years wore on, I just got worse!
+In fact, as the years wore on, I seemed to get worse.

 The breaking point came on the seventh hole during a tournament when I shanked a drive into the woods.
 I teed up another.
 And then another.
 Both shots disappeared into the trees.

-So I slammed my club into the ground until it splintered like a twig, and threw the pieces into the woods.
+I slammed my club into the ground until it splintered like a twig, and threw the pieces into the woods.

-I decided to quit.
-I drove home, threw my clubs in the garage, and never came back to the course.
+And I decided to quit.
+I drove home, threw my clubs in the garage, and never returned to that course.

+When I began playing golf, I seemed to have talent.
+But I didn't truly have the discipline to develop it at the time.
+I gave up before discipline could build me into a remarkable golfer.
+I might not have won the Masters Tournament, but when I quit, I guaranteed I wouldn't.

-Golfing and writing are very different activities — but when you do them, one thing they have in common is that they rely on one person: You.
+Golfing and writing are very different activities—but one thing they have in common is that they rely on one person: You.

-And when you have huge dreams weighing on your shoulders, those dreams can crush you as you throw yourself at projects over and over again, and still fail.
+And when you have huge dreams, those dreams can crush you as you throw yourself at projects over and over again, and still fail.

 Why does this happen?
 Why can’t our talent and dreams make us successful?

-Are we doomed to smash our computers like a 4-iron and quit?
+Are we doomed to smash our computers like a four-iron and quit?

 Thankfully, there is a way to do things differently and live a joyful writing life that will lead to success.